-- A. Program Administration - 1).
-The Community Projects Director will administer the Economic Development Plan and Program. - 1).2).
-The Program Administrator City Administrator and Community Projects Director will also serve as ex-officio members of the Citizens' Advisory Review Committee hereinafter established, which Committee will hold regular meetings to review the functioning and process of the Economic Development Program and advise the governing body of the City with regard to the Program. - 2).3).
-The Program AdministratorCommunity Projects Director, in cooperation with the Economic Development President, will review on a regular basis the progress of ongoing projects to ensure the qualifying businesses are complying with the terms of any approved project. - 3).4).
-The Economic Development President and the Program Administrator City Administrator or designee will advise the Mayor and City Council as regards the status of ongoing projects in the Economic Development Program. - 4).5).
+A. Program Administration

+- 1).
+The Program Administrator will serve as ex-officio member of the Citizens' Advisory Review Committee hereinafter established, which Committee will hold regular meetings to review the functioning and process of the Economic Development Program and advise the governing body of the City with regard to the Program. - 2).
+The Program Administrator, in cooperation with the Economic Development President, will review on a regular basis the progress of ongoing projects to ensure the qualifying businesses are complying with the terms of any approved project. - 3).
+The Economic Development President and the Program Administrator will advise the Mayor and City Council as regards the status of ongoing projects in the Economic Development Program. - 4).
 A 3% fee will be retained by the City of Grand Island for program administration.
 The 3% fee will be retained in the City's general fund.